Akhtar-Zeb/customer-sales-database/README.md

 ## Using SQL for more processing the data

-### First use bash and postgres SQL enter clean data to database for furthur prossing
+### First use python script and  SQLite3 to enter clean data to database for furthur prossing
+* I Create SQLite3 Database then create table acording to data.
+* Here i use python script to to insert data to SQLLite3 table